PhilT/arch_installer/README.md

 # Install and Configure Arch Linux

-A simple script to install and configure Arch Linux for server, desktop or laptop.
+A script to install and configure Arch Linux for server, desktop or laptop.
 This is executable documentation for my setup and probably requires modifying for your needs.
-It is also useful as a reference for how to setup a basic Arch Linux system.
+It also serves as a useful reference for how to setup a basic Arch Linux system.
 Fork for your pleasure.

 It's got a few assumptions:

+* WARNING!!!!
+Existing partitions will be deleted
 * UEFI GPT and syslinux is the default boot setup (`UEFI=false` for MBR and grub (may change))
 * `phil` (me!) is the default user
 * `ws` is the default ~/workspace
 * Single partition and swap file
 * You may not want all the VIM plugins I've installed
+* X is installed except when `MACHINE=server`
+* VirtualBox guest utils installed when running on a VM
+* Various packages are installed (especially when installing X).
+This may not be to your liking.

 ## Usage